96boards/website/src/content/projects/kvm/kvm.md

   that turns the Linux kernel into an hypervisor- has been available in the HiKey from 96Boards.
 images:
-  - KVM_FrontPage.png
+  - ./_images/KVM_FrontPage.png
-slug: projects/KVM/
+slug: kvm/
-layout: ../../layouts/Project.astro
 ---

 # Running KVM on HiKey

 For some releases now, KVM – the virtualization infrastructure that turns the Linux kernel into an hypervisor- has been available in the HiKey from 96Boards.

 ## Project Details